ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Service-And-Client.rst

 1.1 Update ``package.xml``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Because you used the ``--dependencies`` option during package creation, you don’t have to manually add dependencies to ``package.xml``.
+Because you used the ``--dependencies`` option during package creation, you don't have to manually add dependencies to ``package.xml``.

 As always, though, make sure to add the description, maintainer email and name, and license information to ``package.xml``.